 The next tier is at $500,000 and is named Voyager Select.
 At this level, you get a team of investment professionals who can help answer questions, make transactions, and help you out but it's not a one on one relationship.

 The next major tier is when your assets reach $1 million and it's known as Flagship.
 With Flagship, you get to enjoy Flagship Services.
-You can have access to personalized services, investment management and there are specialists in estate planning, trust services, financial planning, and philanthropy.
+You can have access to personalized services, investment management, and other specialists.

 Vanguard Personal Advisor Services sits at the first tier – Voyager.
 This means that with just $50,000 to invest (which is a LOT, but just wait until you see what you get) you can get personalized advice.
 More on this now.

 Vanguard Personal Advisor Services (PAS) is their advisory service for investors who have at least $50,000 in assets to invest.

 The investments can be in any kind of taxable brokerage account (mutual fund or brokerage), IRA, or trust account.
 They can't manage 401(k) and 403(b) accounts, i401(k) accounts, 529 accounts, UGMA or UTMA accounts, and any other investments outside of Vanguard.

 So, if you have $50,000 in investable assets that you'd like to put with Vanguard, the service is very straightforward.
 You start by filling out a form on the site that can help your advisor come up with a plan.
 You will want to collect some information about yourself to make this as valuable as possible.
 This includes your income and spending, information about your assets in different accounts, as well as an estimate of your Social Security benefits.